Wednesday, September 21, 2005

 The Red Cross has Humvees??

+We had gotten that ‘no’ from someone at the local level, who didn’t quite understand what we were proposing.
+Marty was much more responsive, and we hoped he would be able to make it happen.
 Well, to tell the truth, we didn’t quite know ourselves what we were proposing.
 We had been involved in a lot of phone calls between David in Atlanta with HOPE (Hummer Owners Prepared for Emergency), Chip Mewell of the Atlanta fire department, and several Red Cross folks.
 Marty finally did what it took to make things happen, and the next morning Myhanh and I had ‘our own’ Humvee, owned and driven by Kim Stebbens, a Robert Redford look-alike.

 Kim is a self-described refugee from a high-tech company who lives most of the year on a boat in the Caribbean, the rest in Seattle.
 He drove his H1 from Seattle to meet up with other HOPE vehicles in Picayune, Mississippi.
 They finished up their work of distributing supplies there a week early, and were freed up for another assignment.
+The drawback of being associated with a very large organization is, of course, bureaucracy.

 In relative terms, the approval for getting the HOPE Hummers linked up with the Red Cross in this area came in record time.
 For us, it meant a day of waiting around the Red Cross command center in Gulfport.
 The advantage is that once the bureaucracy does move, it has lots of resources to make available.

 I never knew this before about the Red Cross shelters and aid stations in disaster areas: they readily provide food, water, and first aid.
 But physicians cannot practice medicine in a Red Cross facility; and nurses cannot do anything beyond giving out bandages.
 Liability is the problem, of course.
 In this emergency, however, it would appear that the governor’s declaration of emergency and state Good Samaritan laws ought to allow us to provide good faith emergency care if we are licensed in another state.
+So I was told that I could provide medical care ‘adjacent to’ a Red Cross facility, but not as part of that facility.

 Is Red Cross rethinking this?
 Maybe.
 The next morning when Myhanh and I returned to the Red Cross command post (left), the ‘medical lead’, Gary Iley, seemed to be singing a different tune.
 He had lost many of his volunteer nurses.
 Now he and Caryn Abbott, the lead nurse, were talking about using the newly-acquired Humvees (by now I think seven or eight of them) to take nurses door to door to give tetanus shots, do assessments, and get people to medical care facilities as needed.
 He was talking about ‘taking the Red Cross response to a new level’.
 Caryn was now asking me to go out to assess the situation in Waveland, one of the hardest hit communities.
 Gary is trying to find nurses who can come for a week or so over the next couple of months.